 - Zest from 1 lemon

 - 1 shot ouzo or you can try mastiha liquor

 - 4 garlic cloves minced

 - Salt/Pepper to taste

-5. Strain the spaghetti, making sure to save just just a bit of the pasta water.
-Put past back in the pot, add shrimp mixture and the rest of the olive oil (1 tablespoon).
+- Boil spaghetti and strain, making sure to save just just a bit of the pasta water.
+Put pasta back in the pot, add shrimp mixture and the rest of the olive oil (1 tablespoon).
 Mix well and serve.